(Image Credit: Google Creative Commons)

 Gifts for Elderly People

 What do you give someone elderly?
 Finding gifts for elderly people can be challenging.
-What do you buy someone with a lifetime’s worth of “stuff”?
-Many people start to declutter the amount of “stuff” they own as they age, preferring to keep only the essential, and sentimental.
+What do you buy someone who has a lifetime’s worth of “stuff”?
+Many people start to declutter as they age, preferring to keep only the essential and sentimental.

 Edible Gifts